 Sailor — Apart from captains and officers such as Sir Francis Drake or Lord Nelson, one of the best known sailors is Popeye, the spinach-eating cartoon hero.
 The Village People also had a sailor in their line-up.
 A blue two-piece uniform with bell-bottom trousers is the typical sailor's outfit.
 As a variation, the American sailor is distinguished by a white tunic and trousers and the round dough-boy cap, or an officer's uniform a la An Officer and a Gentleman.

 For women, there are, of course, a number of sailor outfits on the market.
 You can also find female equivalents of the An Officer and a Gentleman outfit, which can be useful for movie party based off of A Few Good Men.

-St Trinians — St Trinians are anarchic schoolgirls created by Ronald Searle and brought to life in a range of St Trinians films.
-For the traditional look, go with a schoolgirl outfit with a pinafore, fishnet tights, and a battered straw boater with ST crest.
+St. Trinians — St. Trinians are anarchic schoolgirls created by Ronald Searle and brought to life in a range of St. Trinian's films.
+For the traditional look, go with a schoolgirl outfit with a pinafore, fishnet tights, and a battered straw boater with a ST crest.
 You could also do a goth or emo take on the look.

-Salander, Lisbeth — Lisbeth Salander is a cyber-goth hacker and leading character in the Millennium trilogy of books and film adaptations.
+Salander, Lisbeth — Lisbeth Salander is a cyber-goth hacker and leading character in the Millennium trilogy of books by Stieg Larsson that were also adapted into films.
 The look is tattooed, punky, and pierced, most notably featuring a tattoo of a dragon on the left shoulder blade.
 Lisbeth has black, spiky hair and wears a black jacket, T-shirt (with appropriate slogan), jeans, and dominatrix-style boots.

 Saloon Girl — This is a popular female costume for a wild west theme, not dissimilar to the 1890s French can-can dancer.
 In general, saloon dresses feature a shorter front and a longer train.